lizcphillips/Finding-Aid-Cleanup-Tools/README.md

 # Finding-Aid-Cleanup-Tools
-Scripts and recipes for cleaning up finding aids and legacy box lists
+Scripts and recipes for cleaning up finding aids and legacy box lists and for preparing EAD for batch processing in MarcEdit

-Bash, Python, JSON (GREL) for OpenRefine
+Bash, Python, JSON (GREL) for OpenRefine, XSLT